 Neither party will issue any external press statement in respect of this Agreement or its subject matter unless (a) it has received the express written consent of the other party, which will not be unreasonably withheld; or (b) it is required to do so by law.

-This Agreement will be governed by and construed in accordance with the laws of State of New York.
-Both parties consent to the non-exclusive jurisdiction of any state or federal court sitting in the State of New York, and of any court to which an appeal therefrom may be taken.
-Each party hereby irrevocably waives the right to a trial by jury in any action or proceeding arising out of this Agreement.
+This Agreement will be governed by and construed in accordance with the laws of State of New York and any dispute or cause of action under this Agreement shall be properly brought in the state and federal courts located within New York City, New York.
+Both parties consent to the exclusive jurisdiction of any state or federal court sitting in the New York City, and of any court to which an appeal therefrom may be taken.

 Except as otherwise provided to the contrary, whenever any notice, request, consent, approval or other communication shall be given by one party hereto to the other, such communication shall be in writing and shall be delivered by registered or certified mail, return receipt requested, addressed as follows: